Federal Grand Juries

 Are Federal Grand Jury Proceedings Secret?

-Neither the Defendant, nor his attorney, has the right to be present or to present a defense during the Grand Jury proceedings.
+Neither the Defendant nor his attorney, has the right to be present or to present a defense during the Federal Grand Jury process.
 Because the process is so one sided, in the vast majority of the cases the Grand Jury returns an indictment.
 One New York state judge once stated that prosecutors have so much influence on Grand Juries, that they could get them to “indict a ham sandwich.”
 However, there are instances when a Grand Jury, despite only hearing one side of the case, refuses to indict and the prosecutor is unable to proceed.

 What is the Purpose of A Federal Grand Jury Subpoena?